Justynkoenig/GettingStartedPython_Week6/README.md

       - `myStr[0]`
       - A range of indices can be defined with a colon
       - `myStr[2:5]`
+      - # 2:5 means 2 3 4 5 (5 is the cutoff so it is not included) speace is included 'is '
     - Strings can be concatenated together with the `+` operator.
+    - # count in reverse = use a negatice number. so negatvie one is the first character at the end.
       - `myStr = "biology"`
       - `newString = myStr + "_is_super_interesting"`
       - `newString`